msales/kage/README.md

 Get a topic offset information in json format.

+#### GET /metadata

+Get a topic metadata information in json format.

 #### GET /consumers

 Get a consumer group offset information in json format.